 Second, that the firearm was of a kind that is required to be registered in the National Firearms Registration and Transfer Record.
-I instruct you that a weapon that is [insert relevant characteristics from 26 U.S.C. § 5845; there are eight categories of firearms defined in § 5845(a)] must be registered;
+I instruct you that the firearm that is [insert relevant characteristics from 26 U.S.C. § 5845] must be registered;

-Third, that [defendant] knew that the firearm had these characteristics: [e.g., that it was an operable shotgun (or could be restored to be operable) with either a barrel length less than 18 inches or an overall length less than 26 inches]; and
+Third, that [defendant] knew that the firearm had these characteristics: [describe e.g., shotgun having a barrel of less than 18 inches in length or an overall length less than 26 inches]; and